purescript-contrib/purescript-profunctor-lenses/docs/Data/Lens/Fold.md

 ## Module Data.Lens.Fold

-This module defines functions for working with getters.
+This module defines functions for working with folds.

 #### `preview`